OSUrobotics/robot_arm_calibration/optimization/README.md

 endEffector_to_world.py: Calculate the end effector location in the world frame

+final_test/ : Contains all needed transformation matrices and test data

-arm_cal/ : Contains the physical joint angles ("joint1", "joint2", "joint3", "joint4", "joint5", "joint6", "joint7") and transformation matrices
+final_test/test/ : Contains test images and transformation matrices

 ### To run the code: